gustafsson96/cats-and-coffee-cafe/README.md

 + ### Balsamiq Wireframes
     * To ensure I had a plan for my project, I used Balsamiq Wireframes to create a rough draft.
+    * The biggest difference between the wireframe and the final project is that the contact section ended up being left out.
+Instead, the contact information on the live page can be found in the header and footer.

 ![screenshot of balsamiq wireframe first section](/documentation/balsamiq1.png)
 ![screenshot of balsamiq wireframe gallery](/documentation/balsamiq2.png)